ideonate/cdsdashboards/docs/chapters/overview.rst

    :alt: Screenshot of Uses OAuth to gain access

-Other user sees a safe user-friendly Voila version of the original notebook
+Other user sees a safe user-friendly Voilà version of the original notebook

 .. figure:: ../_static/screenshots/6_Voila_Dashboard.png
-   :alt: Screenshot of Voila Dashboard
+   :alt: Screenshot of Voilà Dashboard

 Or build dashboards using other frameworks - Streamlit, Plotly Dash, Bokeh, Panel, R Studio or anything else